A Heart to Love (John 13:21-38)

 Sometimes we’re doing okay, more or less.
 Sometimes our lives are basically together.
 We wake up feeling okay.
 We read God’s Word.
 We pray.
 We love others.
 We live with integrity.
 We’re not perfect, but we’re pretty good.
 It’s relatively easy to believe that God is okay with us when our lives are functioning at a high level.

 But what about when the wheels fall off?
-What about when we’re at our absolute worst — when we fall into that pattern of sin again, feel like we’re in a spiritual fog, and do the very opposite of what we know we should do?
+What do we do when we are at our lowest — when we keep sinning, feel spiritually lost, and go against what we know is right?
 What does Jesus think of us then?

 I’ll tell you what I think.
 I believe that Jesus couldn’t love me at my worst.
 I believe, deep down, that Jesus must have reached the limits of his love and turned away from me.
 There’s no way that he could love me at my worst!
 And I believe you feel that way too.
 Deep down, we know there’s no way Jesus could love us at our ugliest.